Lecture: Rust Mains

 }

+This timer shows both the current time and all the old times.
 There's no reason it needs to take up so much output.
-This timer shows both the current time and all the old times.
-Useless.
-I don't care about the old times.
+We don't care about the old times.
 Let's erase them.
-We could uses Curses, or we could just print a carriage return to bring the cursor back to the beginning of the line.
+We could use Curses, or we could just print a carriage return to bring the cursor back to the beginning of the line.
 We'll need print! instead of println!.
 Since one-digit numbers won't overwrite the second digit, we need to pad them out with a formatting flag:

 Rust